The Disappeared of Spaç

 dh) The children of brothers and sisters, when the persons listed in the previous categories have died or have been declared missing.

-2. The competent state authorities, such as: the State Police, the Authority for the Files, the IPP, according to the scope of their activities as regulated by law or sublegal acts.
+2. Responsible state authorities, such as: the State Police, the Files Authority, IPP, according to the field of their activity regulated by law or by sub-legal acts.

 Answer: